frankstepanski/fullstack-coding-bootcamp/frontend/7-Next/README.md

 #### Static Data Fetching with Revalidation

   - Data is fetched at build time and then cached.
-The cached data is re-used on each additional request.
   - Cached data is re-used on each request until it reaches a specificed interval of time.
   - After the specified time interval, Next.js revalidates the data, and invalidates the previous cache.
   - This method is useful for pages that change often but do not require real-time data.